zekrom-vale/ZekDex/wiki/data/physicalAttr.md

   - inch: (`integer`) The height of the Pokémon in inches.
   - smallest: (`integer`) The ranking of the Pokémon from smallest to biggest.
   - bigest: (`integer`) The ranking of the Pokémon from biggest to smallest.
+  - expType: (`factor`) The exp classification of the pokemon used to determine level up.

 ## Sourced from
   - [Bulbapedia Weight](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_weight)